RenneJ/hh-infosec-course/h2-spiderwebs.md

 #### Thoughts/notes on the assignment and challenge

-I struggled in the beginning of the challlenge quite much as the Firefox tools differ slightly from Chrome's.
+I struggled in the beginning of the challenge quite much as the Firefox tools differ slightly from Chrome's.
 After rigorous and frustrating googling I started to tediously go through the Network requests.
 I must have refreshed the page and not clicked the **GO** button, paused the logging of network requests or I had incorrect filters on because I'm sure I would have checked the log entry with file named **network**.

 I stumbled upon the Method B as I was trying to find out the name (or any kind of information) about the request being sent.
 I got to the "right" method after clearing the network log cache and trying the **GO** button again.
 It was much simpler to spot the right file when there aren't >100 log entries to sieve through.

+## Portswigger

+### SQL injection

+I had to check the solution to the challenge due to time limitations (I forgot that the homework needs to be sent 24h before the class on Monday).
+I successfully got the solution after looking the hints on th challenge page.

+###